edwindelbosque/TheOverlook/README.md

-# The Overlook Hotel: Management Application
+# The Overlook: A Hotel Management Application

 ## Summary